 - code-mixing, conversation analysis, cross-cultural communication, identity construction, language contact, politeness; workplace communication; computer-mediated communication; interlanguage and intercultural pragmatics; speech acts; teaching and learning pragmatics

 Postgraduate Admissions Advisor

 Application can be made at any time of the year, although we generally advise applicants to aim for the main round deadline in December (for admission in September of the following year).

-Potential applicants should contact the Postgraduate Admissions Advisor, Dr. Ken Lau, in the first instance, giving brief information about qualifications and research interests.
+Potential applicants should contact the Postgraduate Admissions Advisor, Dr. Michael Yeldham, in the first instance, giving brief information about research interests, along with a CV which should include qualifications, university grades and any recent English test scores (IELTS, TOEFL, etc).
 Under no circumstances should an applicant send identical enquiries to several supervisors.
 This will create confusion about who should be replying to you and thus cause a delay in our response.

 For further details on formal application procedures, please see the Faculty of Arts page.

 For general information regarding research postgraduate admission, please see the Graduate School page.